How to write a business plan for a craft beer bar?

-This information can then be used to create more accurate financial projections which will help investors make informed decisions about investing in your beer bar.
+This information can then be used to create more accurate financial projections which will help investors make informed decisions about investing in your craft beer bar.

-As you embark on creating your beer bar business plan, it is crucial to budget sales and marketing expenses beforehand.
+As you embark on creating your craft beer bar business plan, it is crucial to budget sales and marketing expenses beforehand.

 A well-defined sales and marketing plan should include precise projections of the actions required to acquire and retain customers.
 It will also outline the necessary workforce to execute these initiatives and the budget required for promotions, advertising, and other marketing efforts.